inspire-eu-validation/view-service/iso-19128/at42-getcapabilities-layer-default-style.md

 * Send a getCapabilities request to the service endpoint.
 Into the response:

-  * For each wms:Layer element:
+  * For each Layer element:

-    * Check if it is provided at least a default style for each theme.
-Style unique identifier mapped into [Name](#name1) value must be inspire_common:DEFAULT.
+    If the INSPIRE Data Specification defines a default style for the harmonised layer,

+      * Check that the [Name](#name1) of one of the Style elements provided for the layer is equal to the name of the default style defined in the Data Specification.

+    If it is not defined a default style for that harmonised layer name in the Theme INSPIRE Data Specification, the test passes.

 **Reference(s)**:
 * [TG VS](./README.md#ref_TG_VS), Chapter 4.2.3.3.4.8, Requirement 42